 The Systems Synthesis project course is an essential component of the Core.
-Each year the Heinz College offers at least one Systems Synthesis course that is organized around a significant arts management problem, the solution to which requires a mix of technological, economic, social and political skills.
+Each year the Heinz College offers at least four Systems Synthesis projects that are organized around a significant arts management problem, the solution to which requires a mix of technological, economic, social and political skills.
 Most project courses are sponsored by a public or not-for-profit agency interested in the project's outcome.
 MAM students in Systems Synthesis are organized into one or more teams along with Heinz College MS students, and are guided by faculty from the Heinz College and/or the College of Fine Arts.
 These courses are not organized as conventional classes, but involve students in a group problem-solving situation under faculty supervision.
-All students in the MAM Program are required to take a one semester of Systems Synthesis.
+All students in the MAM Program are required to take one semester of Systems Synthesis.